daniisler/AlphaNet/README.md

         ├── raw/
         └── processed/
 ```
-There is also an ase calculator, you can use jax in this:
+There is also an ase calculator, you can use it in jax or torch in this:

 ```python
 from alphanet.infer.calc import AlphaNetCalculator